Loading…

 Great Room in Healey Family Student Center

-Lunchtime Plenary: The Role of Artificial Intelligence (AI) in Education
+Lunchtime Plenary: What is the Role of Artificial Intelligence (AI) in Education?

 • How does AI reshape the learning experience and the social contract of the classroom?